Lumberjack cadets make great leaders

 Cadets who choose to pursue a military career must meet contracting requirements and complete the Army ROTC advance course, which comprises upper-division military science courses, as well as advance camp at Fort Knox, Kentucky.
-Contact the enrollment advisor, Kyle Locke, at email@example.com for details.
+Contact an enrollment advisor at email@example.com for details.

 After cadets complete college, they can enter the United States Army, United States Army Reserve or United States Army National Guard as second lieutenants.
 From there, they can pursue additional specialized training and post-graduate educational opportunities that lead to advanced leadership positions.